SherylHohman/CarND-P2-Traffic-Sign-Classifier/WRITEUP.md

 Training Dataset statistics, and charts are located in the ./training_stats directory
  The first two models that I saved data on, I will not discuss here.
 They are saved under the names "training_stats_170325" (png and txt), and "training_stats_170326-02_perchannel_mean" (png and txt) in the training_stats directory.

-Here I will compare three versions of my network that all used the 'get_per_image_mean_centered_training_sets' function for pre-processings the images.
+Here I will compare three "successful" (ie achieved 93%) versions of my network.
+They all used the same 'get_per_image_mean_centered_training_sets' function for pre-processings the images.
+The difference is in architecture, and training parameters values.

 **Version 1** (aka Model 3) achieved 93% validation accuracy, though it oscillated above and below this number.